Tell us the truth about your infertility treatment experience!

 Find Top IVF Clinics in Greece >

 In Greece, IUI (intrauterine insemination) is allowed for heterosexual couples and AID (artificial insemination with a donor) is allowed for couples with male infertility and for single women.
 If you are planning solo motherhood via IUI in Greece, according to Greek law, you are obligated to sign a notarial deed in the presence of a notary and an official translator, including a statement that you are undergoing IUI treatment on your own to have a child.
 Most clinics in Greece can assist you with the necessary paperwork.
 The clinics accept female patients up to the age of 54, however, in order to undergo IUI, a woman has to have a mild form of infertility and healthy ovarian reserve.
 Donor sperm used in IUI treatment in Greece comes from strictly anonymous donors.
-Read more about donors in Greece in this article.

-IVF Treatment in Greece: Legal Aspects
+IVF treatment in Greece: legal aspects

 There are some legal aspects to keep in mind if you are considering getting IVF treatment in Greece, and one of the most important aspects involves the age of the patient.
 The maximum age for females in Greece is 54, but there is no age limit for males.